-W: I think in the beginning it was more about the designs than it was the name.
+W: In the beginning it was more about the designs than it was the name.
 Done, just the brand name, came about because I needed a name for the things I was doing.
 I spent ages thinking about it, then I was talking to a mate, “saying I need to get it done”, and he was like… “just call it ‘Done'” Finished.
 Sorted.

-T: In the beginning we started with a lot of underground graphics re-appropriated.
-And then we got told off for that.
+T: In the beginning, we started with a lot of underground graphics re-appropriated.
+Then we got told off for that.